 3. Design the User Interface: Design the user interface for your timer.
 You can create buttons to start, pause, and reset the timer.

 4. Coding the Timer: Use Scratch blocks to code the timer functionality.
 Use loops and conditions to decrement the seconds and minutes variables until they reach zero.
+All this and more are taught at 98thPercentile's coding program where children learn valuable things and let their creativity soar.

 Code for start button -